sidlo/docker-stacks/data-science-python/README.md

 - if `ES_ENABLED` is set to "true", then ElasticSearch will be started when running the image
 - if `JUPYTERHUB_ENABLED` is set to "true", then JupyterHub will be started when running the image
   - JupyterHub will be started with custom settings in `jupyterhub_custom_config.py`
-- `NB_UID` is the UID of the host OS which is used by Docker - the user should be able to read and write the mounted home directory,
+- `NB_UID` and `NB_GID` are the UID and GID of the host OS which is used by Docker - the user should be able to read and write the mounted home directory,
-- `NB_USER` is the user name inside the container - notebook service uses `/home/NB_USER` as home directory,
+- `NB_USER` and `NB_GROUP` are the user and group name inside the container - notebook service uses `/home/NB_USER` as home directory,
    - this home directory is mapped to the host source directory of `--mount`
    - `- e CHOWN_HOME=yes` might be required when users differ
 - it is useful to set CPU and memory limits